ChanukaRavishan/optical-flow-plus/README.md

 ## Installation

-Before running the program, make sure you have Python (>= 3.6) installed on your system.
+Before running the program, ensure you have Python (>= 3.6) installed on your system.
 Clone this repository and install the required dependencies:

 ```bash
 git clone https://github.com/chanukaravishan/Optical-flow-plus.git